cdgco/VestaWebInterface/docs/manual-config.md

 To start manual configuration, edit the 'includes/config-example.php' file.

+VWI requires a MySQL database to store and serve the control panel configuration.

+You may use either a MySQL or MariaDB database and user with read and write access to the corresponding database.
+This database may either be empty or populated, as long as there is no table by the name of 'vwi\_config' (or a table with your specified prefix).

+'root' users and users without passwords are accepted but are not recommended for added security.

+localhost / 127.0.0.1, web addresses and IP addresses are acceptable hosts.

 * mysql\_server: Address to MySQL Server.
 URL, IP Address or localhost.
 * mysql\_uname: Username to MySQL user with access to database.
 * mysql\_pw: Password to MySQL user.